PranjalKumar09/Servlet-JSP-JDBC/Java-Core/12-variables.md

 * Declared inside methods, constructors, or blocks.
 * Stored in stack memory.
 * Must be initialized before use.
+So no default

 ---